 Travel New Zealand By Bus

-If you choose to travel New Zealand by bus, keep in mind they are not the most efficient use of your time.
+If you choose to travel around New Zealand by bus, remember they are not the most efficient use of your time.
 Bus rides can be 8+ hours long because of all the stops to pick up and drop off passengers.
 Plus, bus drivers have scheduled breaks up to an hour-long.

-With that being said, it’s by far the most flexible and economical option for travelers and locals alike.
-Just load up on audiobooks and you’ll be all set!
+With that said, it’s by far the most flexible and economical option for travelers and locals alike.
+Just load up on audiobooks, and you’ll be all set!

 Most buses offer free wifi on board.
-Unfortunately, the wifi works off of cell towers and is unavailable in remote areas of the country, which is most of New Zealand.
-Some other benefits of traveling New Zealand by bus are that they have comfortable seats, they are air-conditioned, and some are sleeper coaches.
+Unfortunately, the wifi works off of cell towers and is unavailable in remote areas of the country, which most of New Zealand is considered.
+Other benefits of traveling New Zealand by bus are comfortable seats, air-conditioning, and sleeper coaches.

-There are two main types of buses: A-B bus lines and hop-on-hop-off buses, as well as plenty of traditional bus tours to consider.
+There are two main types of buses: A-B bus lines and hop-on-hop-off buses.
+Plus, plenty of traditional bus tours to consider.

 A-B Bus Lines

 Intercity Bus is the company I primarily rode with while in New Zealand.
 In addition to single-ride tickets, Intercity Bus offers FlexiPasses or TravelPasses to help you get around the country.
-Each pass is valid for 12 months and can be managed online.
+Each pass is valid for 12 months, and you can easily manage it online.

-- FlexiPass: With a FlexiPass, travel time ranging from 15 hours for $125 NZD to 60 hours for $459 NZD can be purchased and used to travel across both islands to any destination you choose.
-The more hours you purchase, the less each trip costs.
-Estimated travel hours between destinations are deducted from your total, not actual travel time.
+They deduct estimated travel hours between destinations from your pass, not the actual travel time.
 So, any delays on the road will not affect the hours on your pass.
-You can use hours to ride the ferry between the two islands and to participate in different activities, as well.
-Similar to some cell phone plans, you can “top up” your Flexipass hours if needed.
+You can use your pass to ride the ferry between the two islands and participate in different activities.
+Like some cell phone plans, you can “top up” your Flexipass hours if needed.

-- TravelPass: Intercity’s TravelPasses include fixed routes that you can travel at your own pace, similar to hop-on-hop-off buses.
-Passes for both islands or each island are available and range from $125 NZD to $1045 NZD.
+TravelPass: Intercity’s TravelPasses include fixed routes that you can travel at your own pace, similar to hop-on-hop-off buses.
+Passes for both islands (or each island separately) range from $125 NZD to $1045 NZD.
 All national passes (those for both islands) include an inter-island ferry ride.

-I have not personally used Skip Bus to travel in New Zealand but I checked out their website and the prices are definitely budget-friendly.
+I have not personally used Skip Bus to travel in New Zealand, but I checked out their website, and the prices are budget-friendly.
 A one-way 11-hour trip from Auckland to Wellington starts at $16NZD.